How Retirement Lab Compares to Other Retirement Calculators

 Country support26 supported countriesU.S. onlyU.S. onlyU.S. with International Planning in Premium tierU.S.-focused

-Withdrawal-strategy optionsConstant, variable, percentage-of-portfolioConstant, percentage-of-portfolio, guardrail variantsCAPE-based, VPW, percentage-of-portfolio, constant, and othersCustom cash-flow rules engineCustom cash-flow rules engine
+Withdrawal-strategy optionsFixed, VPW, Guyton-Klinger, guardrails, CAPE-based, endowment, 95% rule, Vanguard dynamic, lean-times, dynamic SWRConstant, percentage-of-portfolio, guardrail variantsCAPE-based, VPW, percentage-of-portfolio, constant, and othersCustom cash-flow rules engineCustom cash-flow rules engine

-Free vs paidFree; Pro tier ($10/month) for planning extrasFreeFreeFree tier with feature limits; paid subscriptionFree tier with feature limits; paid subscription
+Free vs paidFree; 30-day Pass ($30 once) or Pro subscription ($10/month or $80/year) for planning extrasFreeFreeFree tier with feature limits; paid subscriptionFree tier with feature limits; paid subscription

 Last reviewed: 2026-05.
 Sources: firecalc.com, ficalc.app, projectionlab.com, boldin.com.